This article was updated March 5, 2025.

 When short-life assets found in a cost segregation study are sold, they can be subject to depreciation recapture at the taxpayer’s ordinary income tax rate instead of capital gain tax rate.
 However, recapture might be less of a concern the longer the taxpayer holds the asset.

 A quality cost segregation study should provide references and other documentation to support the study’s tax positions.
-Regardless, if the tax authority disagrees with the support and tax positions, the taxpayer could be subject to penalties by the IRS and other tax authorities for understating income due to the results of the cost segregation study.
+Regardless, if the tax authority disagrees with the support and tax positions, the taxpayer could be subject to penalties by the IRS and other tax authorities for understating income due to the results of the study.

 Cost segregation studies, like other tax records, are subject to IRS review.
 However, one of the main purposes of performing a cost segregation study is to provide the necessary support for taxpayer deductions.

 A reputable service provider can provide a quality report.
-Here’s what to look for when evaluating service providers:

 Real estate owners with tax liabilities can benefit from a cost segregation study.
 Good candidates are corporations, partnerships, individuals, and trusts who can use the benefits of accelerated depreciation with: